ckruhs/djjb-news-reader/README.md

 Install [Node.js® and npm](https://nodejs.org/en/download/) if they are not already on your machine.

 ```
-Verify that you are running at least node 6.9.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
+Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -v and npm -v in a terminal/console window.
+Older versions produce errors, but newer versions are fine.
 ```

 Then install the Angular CLI globally: